BAMresearch/ctsimu-artist-module/docs/scenario.md

 ## Settings parameters

 The class keeps a `_settings` dictionary to store simulation-related settings.
-The methods `get` and `set` are used to retrieve and manipulate the settings.
+The methods `get` and `set` are used to retrieve and manipulate these settings.

 The following table gives an overview of the currently used keys and their meanings.